adikele/qvantel-webshop/README.md

 additional details stored:
 (i) Timestamp

+# Actie Paths:
+http://127.0.0.1:5000/item_details Link to the web page for storing details of an item

 # Special Instructions for installation:
 Create a database with the following name before running the program: